-The Ethics Commission was set up on 26th April 2019 and is based on international guidelines (Ethical Principles of Psychologists and Code of Conduct, ASA Code of Ethics).
-It is made up of eight members (four per language).
+The Ethics Commission was set up on 26th April 2019, and is based on international guidelines (Ethical Principles of Psychologists and Code of Conduct, ASA Code of Ethics).
+It consists of eight members (four of them are French-speaking, and four German-speaking).

 Requests